awmpietro/token-bucket-rate-limiter/Readme.md

-# token bucket rate limiter
+# code challenge: token bucket rate limiter

 a simple rate limiter using the token bucket strategy to be used as a http middleware in a Golang API.